cybozu-go/neco/docs/neco.md

 Send firmware updaters to BMC and schedule reboot.

-You can use `sabactl machines get`-like options to narrow down the machines to be updated.
+[`sabactl machines get`-like options](https://github.com/cybozu-go/sabakan/blob/main/docs/sabactl.md#sabactl-machines-get-query_param) can be used to narrow down the machines to be updated.

 ### Miscellaneous